-Blue noise is somewhere between violet noise and white noise.
-It’s often what we want for object placement: no super-dense or super-sparse areas, but a roughly even distribution of objects across the landscape.
+Blue noise is often what we want for object placement: no super-dense or super-sparse areas, but a roughly even distribution of objects across the landscape.
 The position of rods and cones in your eye have blue noise characteristics.
 Blue noise might also make for a cool cityscape.

 - Frequency is a property of repeating signals like sine waves, but we can look at noise this way too.

 - White noise is the simplest.
 It has all frequencies.
 It's uniformly chosen random numbers.

 - Red, pink, blue, and violet are other colors of noise that can be useful for procedural generation.

 - You can turn white noise into reddish noise by averaging (+).